 Fresh Garden Salsa ~ Recipe

-12 cups tomatoes peeled, diced (about 12 medium sized), with seeds removed.
+5.5 lbs tomatoes peeled, diced, seeds removed if you choose.
 (Don’t know what to do with all these leftover seeds and skins?)

 9 large cloves garlic minced

 1 cup loosely packed fresh cilantro (optional)

 Jars – 6 Pint jars or 12 half pint jars